 4. Oppose all discrimination, anti-Islamic, anti-Semitic, anti-Hawaiian, etc.

-5. Seek peace through justice in Hawai`i and around the world.
+5. Seek peace through peaceful means and work for justice in Hawai`i and around the world.

 Contact: Malu ‘Aina Center for Non-violent Education & Action